librecaptcha/lc-core/README.md

 ![FilterCaptcha Sample](./samples/FilterChallenge.png)

 An image of a random string of alphabets is created.
-Then a series of image filters that add effecs such as Smear, Diffuse, and Ripple are applied to the image to make it less readable.
+Then a series of image filters that add effects such as Smear, Diffuse, and Ripple are applied to the image to make it less readable.

 ### RainDropsCaptcha
 ![RaindDrops Sample](./samples/RainDropsCaptcha.gif)